As of: 13th of February 2025

 Pillar 2 (OECD Minimum Tax)

-The minimum tax levied in accordance with the international standard for the state’s own territory is referred to as the Qualified Domestic Minimum Top-up Tax (QDMTT or, in Switzerland, the so-called Swiss Supplementary Tax).
 If a state does not implement the new minimum taxation rules, the state of the parent company (by means of the Income Inclusion Rule IIR) or, subsidiarily, the states of other group companies (by means of the Undertaxed Profits Rule UTPR) should tax the difference between the effective tax rate (e.g. 13%) and the minimum tax rate (15%) reported by the company for a particular state.

 Stance

-Outside Europe, enthusiasm for the introduction of minimum taxation seems to have largely evaporated.
-With the exception of Canada, Japan, Korea and Australia, many countries are holding back on announcements or consultation procedures.
-In any case, around three-quarters of the members of the Inclusive Framework have not implemented minimum taxation by the beginning of 2024.
-These include economic heavyweights such as China, India and Brazil.
+Outside Europe, enthusiasm for the introduction of the minimum tax has largely evaporated.
+In any case, many states are largely holding back on announcements or consultation procedures.
+Currently, more than half of the members of the Inclusive Framework have still not implemented the minimum taxation.
+These include economic heavyweights such as China and India.

 Outlook